- This post contains affiliate links. Read more here.

 Keep in mind that when shopping for a Halloween costume for your dog, the most important consideration is size.
-Because dog costumes are not all manufactured in the same way, your pet could be a medium in one costume and an extra-large in another, so be sure to measure your dog and use your pet’s measurements and the product size chart as guides to ensure their best fit.
+Because dog costumes are not all manufactured in the same way, your pet could be a medium in one costume and an extra-large in another, so be sure to measure your dog and use your pet’s measurements and the product size chart as guides.

 15 Easy Dog Costumes

 We combed through product listings to find the best, simplified Halloween costume ideas for those dogs who hate dressing up.
 From a light-up Halloween collar to superhero pajamas, there’s something here for every budget and every type of dog.

 Not every dog is comfortable with dressing up, and that’s perfectly okay.
 There’s a whole world of festive bandanas and collars that let your dog in on the Halloween spirit without anxiety or stress.
 This Jack-o-Lantern bandana ties around their neck, letting your Li’l Pumpkin show off some style without having to wear clothes.Shop on Amazon

 Here’s an adorable Halloween collar that turns your dog into a cheerful pumpkin with a simple collar attachment.
 The collar is made from high-density polyester with a strong D-ring for attaching a leash, and the buckles are made of eco-friendly plastic.Shop on Amazon